playx-flutter/playx/README.md

 - ``AppTheme``  : Easily create and mange app theme with the ability to easily change app theme.
 -  `playx_widget` :Contains custom utility widgets to make development faster like `OptimizedScrollView` , `ImageViewer`, `AppVersion` and more.
+- `playx_network` : Wrapper around Dio that can perform API requests with better error handling and easily get the result of any API request.
 - ``exports``  : packages like `Get` , `queen_validators`, `readable` ,`playx_theme`, `package_info_plus`
    , `flutter_svg` and `cached_network_image`, `lottie` , `async` and `sentry`
   to make it easy to update packages from one place.